A guide for limited company directors on Self Assessment in FreeAgent

 Residence, remittance basis etc

 If you need to complete any of these pages then you won't be able to use FreeAgent to submit your Self Assessment tax return.

 Filling in the tax return pages

-Before you get started, make sure that you’ve explained all your bank transactions for the tax year you’re filing for, and that you’ve filed month 12 payroll for that tax year (if applicable).
+Before you get started, make sure that you’ve explained all your bank transactions for the tax year that you’re filing for, and that you’ve filed, or marked as filed, month 12 payroll for that tax year (if applicable).

-Each page of the Self Assessment tax return is accessed via the ‘Your Tax Return’ menu, which also indicates whether any pages are still in progress.
+Each page of the Self Assessment tax return is accessed via the ‘Your Tax Return’ menu on the right, which has four tabs for limited company directors and also indicates whether any pages are still in progress.

 Each page in the return is broken down into a number of sections, which contain the data and boxes you need to fill in to complete the tax return.